typelevel/typelevel.github.com/_posts/2013-10-12-spires-ops-macros.md

 As we can see, `niceAfter` and `fast` are actually pretty similar.
 If we wanted to transform `niceAfter` into `fast`, we'd just have to:

-1. Figure out the appropriate ASCII "name" for symbolic operators.
+1. Figure out the appropriate name for symbolic operators.
    In this example, `+` becomes `plus` and `*` becomes `times`.

 2. Rewrite the object instantiation and method call, calling the method on